sisl/AA222Project0/README.md

 # Project0 Starter Code

 ## Code overview
-- `language.txt` is a text file specifying the programming language in which the assignment is completed.
+- `language.txt` is a text file specifying the programming language in which the assignment is completed. *This is the very first thing you should edit.*
-- `make_submission.sh` is a shell script which will create a zip file for submission to gradescope (Unix).
-- `make_submission_gitbash.sh` is a shell script which will create a zip file for submission to gradescope (Windows GitBash).
-- `project0_py` is a folder with starter code for completing the project in python
+- `project0_py` is a folder with starter code for completing the project in python.
   - `project0_py/project0.py` contains the function `f` in which your code must be written.
-- `localtest.py` runs tests on `project0_py`

 - `project0_jl` is a folder with starter code for completing the project in Julia.
   - `project0_jl/project0.jl` contains the function `f` in which your code must be written.
+- `localtest.py` runs tests on `project0_py`.
-- `localtest.jl` runs tests on `project0_jl`
+- `localtest.jl` runs tests on `project0_jl`.
+- `make_submission.sh` is a shell script which will create a zip file for submission to gradescope (Unix).
+- `make_submission_gitbash.sh` is a shell script which will create a zip file for submission to gradescope (Windows GitBash).

 ## Deliverables